shashank-taliwal/SPLASH/README.md

 # Splash

 It is a personal blogging website in which you can write blogs only for yourself.
+This website is made using NodeJS, Express and Embedded Javascript(EJS) in place of HTML 5 alonwith CSS 3 and Bootstrap 4.
+You can visit this website using [Splash](https://splash-blogging-website.herokuapp.com).

 ## Screenshots